idirlab/crowdpareto/README.md

 # CrowdPareto

 ## Overview:
-This repository includes the supplementary materials for our CIKM 2015 paper: "Crowdsourcing Pareto-Optimal Object Finding By Pairwise Comparisons".
+This repository includes the supplementary materials for our CIKM 2015 paper: **Crowdsourcing Pareto-Optimal Object Finding By Pairwise Comparisons**.

 #### Please use the bib file "asudeh2015crowdsourcing.bib" and cite the paper if you use the materials.